buildbotics/tpl-docs/Drawing Aids Library.md

 * A.angle - A.angle is the angle over which the resulting arc will be struck.
 The value is given in radians.
 Positive values cause the arc to be struck counter-clockwise and negative values cause the arc to be struck clockwise.

 ####Results
-makeArc(A) returns 0 if no errors are detected and -1 if an error is detected.
-The following properties will be set in the argument object (A) depending on whether errors are detected:
+makeArc(A) returns 0 if no errors are detected and and throws an error if an error is detected.
+The following properties will be set in the argument object (A) if no errors are detected:
 * A.arc - If no error is detected, A.arc contains a list of points that form the resulting arc.
 The points will be in the form of {X: x, Y: y}.

 ####Error Messages
-If an error is detected, makeArc(A) returns -1 and throws one of the following values:
+If an error is detected, makeArc(A) throws one of the following values:
 * "STARTING\_POINT\_NOT\_DEFINED" - An arc could not be struck because the starting point is not defined.
 * "INVALID\_STARTING\_POINT" - An arc could not be struck because the starting point is not an object.
 * "CENTER\_POINT\_NOT\_DEFINED" - An arc could not be struck because the center point is not defined.